fbpx

 And the last thing I want to point out is why did Jesus refuse to drink the sour wine.

-I read a commentary that explained the reason perfectly, the link to it will be reference below.
+I read a commentary that explained the reason perfectly, the link to it will be referenced below.

 Yo, our Lord and Saviour endured every single pain, and His death was slow.
 He was not killed by a gunshot; it wasn’t a quick death.
-He was adamant to suffer every aspect of His death so that we wouldn’t.
+He was adamant about suffering every aspect of His death so that we wouldn’t.

 When He said He would take the cup if the Father wills it, He meant every single word of that even in the midst of sorrow.